Kari-VM/Kari-VM/README.md

 Hi, I’m Karishma.
 I’m interested in Finance and Data Analytics.
-I’m currently learning PostgreSQL and Bash.
+I’m currently learning PostgreSQL, Bash scripting and MS PowerBI.
 You can connect with me on LinkedIn https://www.linkedin.com/in/karishma-v-m

 <!---